wsydney76/craft-properties-field/README.md

 `editableTable`form macro accepts.

-Additionally, instead of providing a static `options` array for the `select` column type, you can provide a pseudo `entrySelect` column type with a `criteria` key with query conditions in JSON format.
+Additionally, instead of providing a static `options` array for the `select` column type, you can provide a pseudo `entrySelect/productSelect` column type with a `criteria` key with query conditions in JSON format.
-This will dynamically build options with the entry id as value and the entry title as label.
+This will dynamically build options with the element id as value and the element title as label.

 ```json
 {